joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 This is the other huge policy issue I have with Clinton: she's a textbook neoliberal when it comes to trade and finance.
 She's championed every "free trade" deal that's come along (including the TPP until recently), and been an active participant the transformation which over the past 30-odd years has led to record inequality and the greatest economic crisis in generations.

 Now, I actually don't believe for a second that she's "owned" by the big banks, or is anyone's puppet.
 But I do believe that she's ideologically aligned with these people, largely sharing their worldview.
 This is why she can pull down big paychecks speaking to Wall Street firms.
 It's not a stretch for her to go into that kind of venue and give a great motivational pep talk.
-Basically she sees them as her peers.
+Basically, she sees them as her peers.

 However, when it comes to her specific economic proposals, they're actually pretty good, if a bit on the incremental side.
-She aims to raise the minimum wage, decrease student debt, end the shame of the US being the only industrialized country which doesn't mandate paid maternal leave.
-These are inarguably decent things to do, and they'd be real achievements if she can get them past congress.
+She aims to raise the minimum wage, decrease student debt, and end the shame of the US being the only industrialized country which doesn't mandate paid maternal leave.
+These are inarguably decent things to do, and they'd be real achievements if she can get them past Congress.

 In many ways she's not really all that different from Obama when it comes to the economy.
 While her instincts lean towards continuing the continued empowerment of a global elite (to which her family has ascended), she's also demonstrated herself as being responsive to political pressure on economic policy.
 Her positions have grown in stature and scope as a result of the primary process.
 Continued pressure may yield continued improvements.